-- 4-week rotation on the inpatient general pediatric service. - Instructional methods will include hands-on patient encounters, working alongside residents and attendings, along with formal and informal teaching sessions. - Required equipment: Stethoscope, penlight, reflex hammer, black ink pens. - Optional supplies: Tuning fork, Maxwell, Harriett Lane Handbook, additional suggested reads listed. - Professionalism is expected at all times to include honesty, timeliness, and responsibility.
+- 4-week rotation on the inpatient general pediatric service. - Instructional methods will include hands-on patient encounters, working alongside residents and attendings, along with formal and informal teaching sessions. - Required equipment: Stethoscope, penlight, reflex hammer, black ink pens - Optional supplies: Tuning fork, Maxwell, Harriett Lane Handbook, additional suggested reads listed. - Professionalism is expected at all times to include honesty, timeliness, and responsibility.

-Pediatric Sub-Internship Nuts and Bolts
+Pediatric Sub Internship Nuts and Bolts

-The following guidelines are provided to clarify the duties and responsibilities of an MSIV on their sub-internship rotation in Pediatrics:
+The following guidelines are provided to clarify the duties and responsibilities of an MSIV on their Sub internship rotation in Pediatrics:

 - 1. The MSIV will be under the direct supervision of the senior resident of the team and will have the same responsibilities assigned to the interns. - 2.
 The MSIV will take call with the team.
 Call is subject to student duty hour limits, which is a maximum of 16 hours in a shift with a mandatory 10 hour break between shifts.
-The hours may differ from intern hours.

-- 3. The MSIV will have one day off a week on average.
+The hours may differ from intern hours. - 3.
+The MSIV will have one day off a week on average.
 The schedule will be similar to an intern with hours ranging from 60-80 hours/week.
 (Sample schedule noted later) - 4.
 The optimal patient load for a MSIV will be between 3 to 5 patients.
-The MSIV should admit at least one or two patients per shift. - 5.
+The MSIV should admit at least one or two patients per shift.
+Please call senior resident the night prior to starting to get patient assignment.
+Call (915)298-5432 and ask to speak to senior resident on call. - 5.
 The MSIV will turn in an individualized learning plan by the first Wednesday of the rotation. - 6.
 A comprehensive history and physical exam with assessment and plan must be performed in all new patients the day of admission, which will be evaluated by the direct supervising faculty placed in file for sub internship clerkship director review. - 7.
-All MSIVs are responsible for writing daily progress notes on all their patients, which will be evaluated by the direct supervising faculty and placed in file for sub internship clerkship director review. - 8.
-All the admission notes and the progress notes written by the students, will be used for students' evaluation purpose only, and cannot be further signed or used by residents, and rest of the health care team (intern/senior/faculty) will be required to do their appropriate documentations for further patient care and billing. - 9.
-All MSIVs will turn in two admission orders sets for 2 patient encounters and discharge mock prescriptions for review to the sub internship clerkship director. - 10.
-All MSIVs will write up two discharge summaries on a patient they have taken care of during their rotation and give to the sub internship clerkship director for review, critique, and grading. - 11.
-All MSIVs will be responsible for transition of care to oncoming team, this includes IPASS completion and verbal handoff.
-(Evaluation by interns and senior residents) - 12.
-Morning Report attendance and one hour of pediatric Wednesday afternoon lectures are mandatory for all MSIVs.
+All MSIVs' are responsible for writing daily progress notes on all their patients, which will be evaluated by the direct supervising faculty and placed in file for sub internship clerkship director review. - 8.
+All the admission notes and the progress notes written by the students, can be further signed by residents, and forwarded to faculty for final signature.

+- 9. All MSIVs' will turn in two admission orders sets for 2 patient encounters and discharge mock prescriptions for review to the sub internship clerkship director. - 10.
+All MSIVs' will write up two discharge summaries on a patient they have taken care of during their rotation and give to the sub internship clerkship director for review, critique, and grading. - 11.
+All MSIVs'will be responsible for transition of care to oncoming team, this includes IPASS completion and verbal handoff.
+(Evaluation by Interns and Senior Residents) & possibly attendings. - 12.
+Morning Report attendance and 1 hour of pediatric Wednesday afternoon lectures are mandatory for all MSIVs'.
 They will be excused from these activities on post call days, as is the rest of the team.
 (Evaluated in professionalism grade.)